 |Nursing Home Daily Rate

-Many people rely on Long Term Care facilities for supportive services and assistance on basic daily functions.
+Many people rely on long term care facilities for supportive services and assistance on basic daily functions.
 Among the Long Term Care options available, many Illinoisans choose to remain in their homes and lead independent, dignified lives.
-This is evidenced by the decreasing trend in nursing facility occupancy rate, from 81% in 2002 to 79% in 2007.
+This is evident in the decreasing nursing facility occupancy rate, from 81% in 2002 to 79% in 2007.
 There is also a 5% drop in nursing facility residents, from 81,719 in 2002 to 77,779 in 2007.
-Meanwhile, participants in Medicaid home and community-based services (HCBS) increased, resulting to a whopping 106% increase in Medicaid HCBS spending for seniors and adults with physical disabilities.
+Meanwhile, an increase in the number of participants in the Medicaid home and community-based services (HCBS) is visible, resulting in a whopping 106% increase in Medicaid HCBS spending for seniors and adults with physical disabilities.

 Compare the Top Providers